 How to Avoid Child Deaths in Hot Cars

 Since most hot-car deaths occur because kids are forgotten or intentionally left in a vehicle, the surest way to avoid such fatalities is to never leave a child in a parked car.
 Parents and caregivers should always check to be sure their child has been removed, even when just going inside a store or in the house for a minute.
 Deaths also happen because of children playing in unattended vehicles, so cars and trucks should always be kept locked.

 What If a Loved One Has Been Injured in a Hot Car?

-If you or a loved one has suffered this type of tragedy due to someone else’s negligence, then call us at Breyer Law Offices, P.C., at (702) 380-8000.
+If you or a loved one has suffered this type of tragedy due to someone else’s negligence, then call a Las Vegas child injury lawyer at Breyer Law Offices, P.C., at (702) 380-8000.
 Tell us about your situation and we can discuss your next step.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.